Genoplesium bishopii: Taxonomy and naming

-The Gibraltar Range midge orchid was first formally described in 2000 by David Jones who gave it the name Genoplesium bishopii and published the description in The Orchadian.
+Gibraltar Range midge orchid was first formally described in 2000 by David Jones who gave it the name Genoplesium bishopii and published the description in The Orchadian.
 In 2002, Jones and Mark Clements changed the name to Corunastylis bishopii but the change has not been accepted by the Australian Plant Census.

 Distribution and habitat

 Genoplesium bishopii is only known from the Gibraltar Range National Park where it grows in heathy forest and on the edge of swamps.